/services/tree-service/shrub-disease-treatment/

 Botryosphaeria is a common fungal disease but only attacks trees and woody shrubs that are already stressed or weakened by other pathogens.
 It can be detected by little black bumps on the surface of the bark, and some trees will weep gummy sap.
 If caught early, the canker can be removed and the entire plant can be saved.

-Cytospora is a common disease found on Spruce trees and large, mature trees in general.
+Cytospora is a common disease found on spruce trees and large, mature trees in general.
 This type of canker kills random branches throughout the tree canopy, badly deforming them and damaging the trees overall aesthetic.
 Cankers can be found close to the trunk of the tree on dead or dying branches.
 The needles on the dying branches will turn brown and fall off.

 Common Pests in Shrubs